cah6/cah6.github.io/_posts/technology/2019-04-20-nix-haskell-3.md

 In the last post, we ended off with a Nix-based environment with some basic workflow commands to build and test your Haskell code.
 I mentioned that my reason for investigating Nix environments in the first place was because it's the most supported way to build a frontend Haskell application with [Reflex](https://reflex-frp.org/) / [GHCJS](https://github.com/ghcjs/ghcjs).

-With that being said, with this post we'll start with a project based off [reflex-project-skeleton](https://github.com/ElvishJerricco/reflex-project-skeleton) and remove/add bits and pieces to it until we have a deployable (frontend only, for now) application with a prescribed workflow and IDE experience.
+With that being said, with this post we'll start with a project based off [reflex-project-skeleton](https://github.com/ElvishJerricco/reflex-project-skeleton) and remove/add bits and pieces to it until we have a deployable (frontend only, for now) application with a prescribed IDE experience and workflow.

 ##  A quick disclaimer on alternatives...